Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition: Materials and Methods

-Trained naively in above fashion, our model would suffer from accumulated errors with each successive iteration of generative replay, similar to current literature approaches.
-The main challenge is that high density areas under the prior $p(\boldsymbol{z})$ are not necessarily reflected in the structure of the aggregate posterior $q_{\boldsymbol{\theta}, t}(\boldsymbol{z})$ \cite{Tomczak2018}.
-Thus, generated data from low density regions of the latter does not generally correspond to encountered data instances.
-Conversely, data instances that fall into high density regions under the prior should not generally be considered as statistical inliers with respect to the observed data distribution.
+Thus, the generated data from low-density regions of the aggregate posterior do not generally correspond to the encountered data instances.
+Conversely, data instances that fall into high-density regions under the prior should not generally be considered as statistical inliers with respect to the observed data distribution; recall Figure \ref{fig:Latent_2D}.
+This boundary between low- and high-density regions forms the basis for a natural connection between open-set recognition and continual learning: generate from high-density regions and reject novel instances that fall into low-density regions.

-Ideally, this challenge would be solved by modifying equations \ref{eq:general_loss} and \ref{eq:CL_loss_upper_bound} by replacing the Gaussian prior in the KL-divergence with $q_{\boldsymbol{\theta}, t}(\boldsymbol{z})$ and respectively sampling $z \sim q_{\boldsymbol{\theta}, t-1}(\boldsymbol{z})$ for generative replay in equations \ref{eq:CL_loss} and \ref{eq:gen_sampling}.
-Even though using the aggregate posterior as the prior is the objective in multiple recent works, it can be challenging in high dimensions, lead to over-fitting and often comes at the expense of additional hyper-parameters \cite{Tomczak2018, Bauer2019, Takahashi2019}.
-To avoid finding an explicit representation for the multi-modal $q_{\boldsymbol{\theta}, t}(\boldsymbol{z})$, we leverage our model's class disentanglement and draw inspiration from the EVT based OpenMax approach \cite{Bendale2016} in deep neural networks.
-However, instead of using knowledge about extreme distance values in penultimate layer activations to modify a Softmax prediction's confidence, we propose to apply EVT on the basis of the class conditional aggregate posterior.
-In this view, any sample can be regarded as statistically outlying if its distance to the classes' latent means is extreme with respect to what has been observed for the majority of correctly predicted data instances, i.e. the sample falls into a region of low density under the aggregate posterior and is less likely to belong to $p_{\tilde{D}}(\boldsymbol{\tilde{x}})$.
+Ideally, we could find a solution by replacing the prior in the \emph{KL} divergence of \mbox{Equation \eqref{eq:general_loss}} with $q_{\boldsymbol{\theta}, t}(\boldsymbol{z})$ and, respectively, sampling $z \sim q_{\boldsymbol{\theta}, t-1}(\boldsymbol{z})$ in \mbox{Equations \eqref{eq:CL_loss} and \eqref{eq:gen_sampling}}.
+Even though using the aggregate posterior as a subsequent prior is the objective in multiple recent works, it can be challenging in high dimensions, lead to over-fitting or come at the expense of additional hyper-parameters \cite{Tomczak2018, Bauer2019, Takahashi2019}.
+To avoid finding an explicit representation for the multi-modal $q_{\boldsymbol{\theta}, t}(\boldsymbol{z})$, we draw inspiration from the EVT-based OpenMax approach \cite{Bendale2016} in deep neural networks.
+However, instead of using knowledge about extreme distances in penultimate layer activations to modify a Softmax prediction, we now propose to apply EVT on the basis of the class conditional aggregate posterior.